EndenDragon/Espanol-MusicBot/README.md

 # RhinoBot: The music bot for Discord.
+(Español fork)

 MusicBot is a Discord music bot written in [Python](https://www.python.org "Python homepage").
 It plays requested songs and if the queue becomes empty it will play through a list of existing songs.